jeyanandhini/phase-1-Anjura/Chapter5.md

 Any number of return statements can be used in a function and there is no need for the return statement to be present at the end of the called function.
 It can be used anywhere in the function.

-A function can return only one value at a time.
+👉A function can return only one value at a time.

-Even if the value of the formal argument is changed in the called function, it doesn't reflect in the calling function.
+👉Even if the value of the formal argument is changed in the called function, it doesn't reflect in the calling function.
 This means that only a photo copy of the values in actual argument are into formal arguments.

 # ⭐Calling Convention